TeamSparkAI/toolvault/docs/policies.md

 - It has a schema indicating fields, required/optional, default values, etc
 - It has an optional validator to validate a config
-A list of installed policy processors is maintained (policy processors can be added, removed or configured through our UX) A policy filter may have instance config
+A list of installed policy processors is maintained (policy processors can be added, removed or configured through our UX) A policy filter may have instance params
 - A schema indicating fields, required/optional, default values, etc
-- It has an optional validator to validte instance fields
+- It has an optional validator to validte instance params

 If we made this general purpose / pluggable, you could imagine the current regex/validator/keywords filter being one of these things
 - Metadata